core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    </other/path/2e3570>;rt="core.ps.conf"
 ~~~~

-In certain scenarios, the method described herein may not be applicable, particularly when the server restricts topic availability to authenticated clients only.
-In such cases, it is recommended to utilize the procedure outlined in {{topic-get-all}} and {{topic-get-properties}} for topic discovery.
+In certain scenarios, the method described herein may not be applicable.
+For example, the server hosting /.well-known/core may not be aware of the broker's authorization policy, the discovery interaction may not be secured (e.g. multicast over coap), or the size of the returned CoRE Link Format document may grow large.
+While {{Section 6 of RFC6690}} allows per-entry access control in /.well-known/core, in such cases it is recommended to utilize the procedure outlined in {{topic-get-all}} and {{topic-get-properties}} for topic discovery instead.

 ### Topic-Data Discovery